nakatamaho/gmpxx_mkII/README.md

 ## Improvements from original gmpxx.h

+In `gmpxx_mkII.h`, significant performance improvements have been observed, particularly in single-core computations for inner products, where speed enhancements of up to 25% compared (mkIISR mode) to gmpxx.h have been noted.
+This increase in efficiency primarily results from the elimination of complex macro expansions, which are not required in the new implementation.
+However, in multi-core scenarios, the performance of gmpxx_mkII.h is approximately the same as that of the original gmpxx.h.

+### Performance Improvements

+In `gmpxx_mkII.h`, significant performance improvements have been observed, particularly in single-core computations for inner products, where enhancements of up to 25% compared to `gmpxx.h` have been recorded with mkIISR mode.
+This increase in efficiency primarily stems from the elimination of complex macro expansions, which are not required in the new implementation.
+However, in multi-core scenarios, the performance of `gmpxx_mkII.h` remains roughly equivalent to that of the original `gmpxx.h`.

+For detailed benchmarking results, particularly those conducted on a Ryzen 3970X 32-Core processor, please refer to the following [benchmark report](https://github.com/nakatamaho/gmpxx_mkII/blob/main/benchmarks/00_inner_product/all_operations_Ryzen_3970X_32-Core_500000000_512.pdf).

 ### Enhanced Mathematical Functions

 One of the major enhancements introduced with `gmpxx_mkII.h` over the original `gmpxx.h` is the significant expansion of available mathematical functions, removing the limitations previously noted in the GMP C++ interface.
-The improved version now supports a broader array of functions, enhancing the capability for more robust and versatile mathematical computations.
 These functions include:

 - **Logarithmic Functions:** `log`, `log2`, `log10`
 - **Exponential and Power Functions:** `exp`, `pow`